 Earlier this week, I was listening to a podcast when the host asked his guest: ‘Did you have a happy childhood?’
-The guest sighed – a bone-weary sound that itself was an answer.
+The guest sighed – a bone-weary sound that in itself was an answer.

 The question – so banal and yet so jarringly intimate – made me think of my own childhood.
 In its early stages, it was certainly busy and happy.
 Yes, I wore lots of hand-me-downs and rarely bought new shoes, but I had six siblings with whom to laugh, play and roam.